ericoporto/ags-manual-wiki/Tumbleweed.md

  If you like to help translating this template, please drop me a PM at the AGS Forums.

 If you like to create your game in a different language than English, you need to setup a different default language.
-In the TemplateSettings.asc module you’ll find the line:
+In the TemplateSettings.asc module you'll find the line:

 ```